 section of your dashboard.

-You will also need this later in the tutorial.
+You will also need to copy your API Key from this page later in the tutorial.

-Once the cloning process is complete, go into the root of the project and install the dependencies by running these commands:
+Once the cloning process is complete, go into the root of the project and install the dependencies:

 npm install

-When the installation is complete, run the application with the command:
+When the installation is complete, run the application:

 npm start

-The application will start listening on a default port of 3000
+The application will start listening on port 3000

 .
 Open up Postman and make a GET